Export financing for international expansion

 With these data you can draft a complete business case, with cash flow projection and return on investment (ROI).
 Cash flow is especially important because it defines the amount of financing that you need.
 If your revenues are coming in soon, your working capital requirements can be less.

-With an extensive business case you can more easily convince shareholders, investors and banks to finance your international expansion.
+With a good cashflow projection you can more easily convince shareholders, investors and banks to finance your international expansion.

 Getting back your investments